webventurer/landing-nextjs/docs/frontend-architecture-document.md

 > _"Create beautiful, maintainable landing pages and apps where content writers think in pure markdown and developers think in encapsulated components—each varying independently without interference."_

-> **Core philosophy**: Build a clean, understandable visual language using React components + SCSS + CSS Modules within markdown MDX files that reduces long-term maintenance costs.
+> **Core philosophy**: Build a clean, understandable visual language using React components + SCSS + CSS Modules within markdown files that reduces long-term maintenance costs.
 Each component is a self-contained unit that encapsulates its styling, state, and behavior—keeping internal implementation details private while exposing only a clean, simple interface to the outside world.
-This separation ensures that MDX content files remain clean, readable markdown that both humans and AI can easily parse and understand, with styling complexity hidden within the components themselves.
+This separation ensures that content files remain clean, readable markdown that both humans and AI can easily parse and understand, with styling complexity hidden within the components themselves.

 ### 1. Clean & Readable Code